sp0ok3r/FLStudioBrowserColorizer/README.md

 <img width="312" height="263" src="https://raw.githubusercontent.com/sp0ok3r/FLStudioBrowserColorizer/master/flsbc_img.png">
 </p>

+You can use it to colorize your drumkits as well.

 You can write the hex color or leave it blank, color picker will show up.

 This program only creates nfo files, it doesnt mess with fl studio internals.